 "Green infrastructure" refers to the living landscape of vegetation, soils, and natural processes that create healthier urban environments in contrast to the historically emphasized "grey infrastructure" .
-At the scale of a city or county, green infrastructure refers to the patchwork of natural areas that provides habitat, flood protection, cleaner air, and cleaner water.
-At the scale of a neighborhood or site, green infrastructure refers to the systems that mimic nature by soaking up and storing water and minimizing urban impacts such as the "heat island" effect and air pollution.
+At the scale of a city or county, green infrastructure refers to the patchwork of natural areas that provides biodiversity, habitat, flood protection, cleaner air and water, and natural areas for people to enjoy.
+At the scale of a neighborhood or site, green infrastructure typically refers to the systems that mimic nature by soaking up and storing water and minimizing urban impacts such as the "heat island" effect and air pollution.
 Examples of features that create and enhance green infrastructure include green streets, roofs, walls, and parking lots; rain gardens, wetlands, and bioswales; rainwater harvesting and reuse; impervious surface disconnection and permeable pavement; new plantings/landscaping; and soil quality improvements.
 Any change that involves improving soil, better management of stormwater, and creating habitat and increasing biodiversity contributes to Carrboro's green infrastructure.

 FROM CARRBORO VISION 2020